Ashish7129/Graph_Sampling/README.md

      ```sh
     random_walk_induced_graph_sampling(complete_graph, nodes_to_sample)
      ```
-  - **Snowball Sampling (SB) :** Snowball Sampling is a variant of Breadth First Search where we can limit the number of neighbors k that are added to the sample.
-We begin from a random set of nodes of size k.
-After that each of the new k nodes are added that make the second sampling stage.
-This continues until the size is reached.
+  - **Snowball Sampling (SB) :** Snowball Sampling is a variant of Breadth First Search where there is limit on the number of neighbors 'k' that are added to the sample.
+Begin from a random set of nodes of size 'k'.
+After that each of the new 'k' nodes are added that make the second sampling stage.
+This continues until the sample size is reached.
      ```sh
     snowball(complete_graph, nodes_to_sample, k)
      ```